Kirttivarman I

-Kirttivarman I (IAST: Kīrtti-varman; r. c.
-566-592) was a ruler of the Chalukya dynasty of Vatapi (present-day Badami) in India.
+Kirttivarman I (died 592) was the emperor of the Chalukya dynasty from 566 until his death in 592.
 He ruled parts of present-day Karnataka, Goa, Maharashtra and Andhra Pradesh.

 Kirttivarman was the son of his predecessor Pulakeshin I, the first sovereign ruler of the dynasty.
 He expanded the Chalukya kingdom by defeating the Nalas, the Mauryas of Konkana, the Kadambas, the Alupas, and the Gangas of Talakad.

 Names and titles

 Some of the dynasty's inscriptions call him Kirtti-raja.
 The Godachi inscription calls him Katti-arasa, which is probably a Kannada language variant of his name.

 Besides the regal title Maharaja, the dynasty's inscriptions accord him the Chalukya family epithets Shri-prithvi-vallabha, Vallabha, and Satyashraya.
 The Mahakuta pillar inscription of his brother Mangalesha compares him to the legendary king Puru, calling him Puru-rana-parakrama ("valourous in war like Puru").

 Early life

 Kirttivarman I was a son of Pulakeshin I, the first sovereign ruler of the Chalukya dynasty.
 The Amminabhavi inscription, which is the last extant record from Pulakeshin's reign, is dated to the 566-567 CE (Shaka year 488).
 The 578 CE Badami inscription, which was issued during the 12th regnal year of Kirttivarman, is dated to the 31 October 578 CE (the Karttika Paurnamasi of Shaka year 500).
 Thus, Kirttivarman must have ascended the throne in 566-567 CE.